 Stir with ice until cold, strain into a chilled cocktail glass.
 Express and garnish with lemon.

 The flavors are deliciously inscrutable—the combination seems to introduce new flavors beyond individual ingredients.
-The gin is certainly there, and the orange nose, but there is something else at work.
-Erik Ellestad sampled this drink for his Savoy survey some time back, and suggested an overtone of chocolate; I didn’t encounter that, but perhaps it’s the difference in vermouths—I used everyday M&R, he used Carpano.
+The gin is certainly there, and the orange nose, and, mysteriously, a faint tone of chocolate.

 So here’s to the solstice, summer or winter.
 I’m absolutely delighted that I didn’t wait two years more, for a year-divisible-by-four, to discover this intriguing classic.